Goose404/RaidRollBuddy/readme.md

 Raid Roll Buddy 1.0.0
 ===

+Development discontinued.
+For a more comprehensive add-on, check out https://github.com/FSuhas/LootBlare

 RaidRollBuddy is a createt for TurtleWoW.
 It helps with rolling for loot in raids when the loot distribution is MS > OS.
 When a single uncommon+ item is announced as Raidwarning it opens a window listing the rolls, provides buttons for rolling, and displays the item being rolled for.